 RECIPES

-Scouse is boss.
-And dead easy to make.
+Scouse is proper easy to make.
 It’s an inclusive and adaptable dish that anybody can enjoy.
 What’s that?
-You’re a vegetarian?
-No worries my lovely chums, we have a traditional version of scouse called “blind scouse” for you.
-Even better: it’s 100% vegan and gluten-free.
+You’re a vegan?
+No worries la, we have a traditional version of scouse called “blind scouse” just for you!

 Beef / Lamb Scouse